trungtran-msft/Upgrading-Extensions-to-Angular-11/README.md

 2. Create a PR from the features/ng11 branch into main
 3. When ready, please complete the PR.
 4. Congratulations, you just successfully upgraded an extension!

+# Support
+1. If you run into any issues, please reach out to your Microsoft contact and they will route your request

+# Release
+1. Once your extension has been tested in desktop and service mode, send an email to wacextensionrequest@microsoft.com to have it released with our next GA